wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-bird-bloodhawk.md

 **Attacks (1/round)**

-<ins>Coordinated Pecks.</ins> The Bloodhawk Flock makes a melee attack (1D6) with reach using its HP as its attack stat.
+<ins>Coordinated Pecks.</ins> The Flock of Bloodhawk  makes a melee attack (1D6) with reach using its HP as its attack stat.
 Hit or not, the target is blinded for a turn.
 <br>

 <br>